Y0Coss/docs-fork/pages/public_cloud/containers_orchestration/reversbility/orchestration/guide.en-gb.md

 ## Objective

-This document describes the reversibility policy for the Managed Orchestration range corresponding to the OVHcloud service offers: Kubernetes and Rancher.
+This document outlines the reversibility policy for the product Managed Orchestration covering OVHcloud offers: Kubernetes and Rancher.

 This policy aims to implement the general reversibility principles and our compliance with the SWIPO IAAS Code of Conduct for cloud providers.